shiomar1108/InterviewNotes/EmbeddedC/Notas_IKM.md

 - Interrupt latencY -> Time between Interrupt request and the start of the Interrupt routine.
 - Can be a nested interrupt -> the highest priority interrupt will be only one not interrupted.
 ### extern:
-- To use variable defined in one file into a different file
+- To use variable defined in one file into a different file.
 ### register:
 - Storing a variable in a processor register for faster access.
 - Its a sugestion to the compiler, it's not guaranteed